Different Sized Pupils (Anisocoria) – at a glance

-- Glaucoma – Increase in fluid pressure in the eyeball.
+- Glaucoma: Increase in pressure inside the eye.

-- Stroke – A rupture or blockage of a blood vessel in the brain resulting in a loss of blood supply to an area of the brain affecting control of the ocular nerves.
+- Stroke: A rupture or blockage of a blood vessel in the brain resulting in a loss of blood supply to an area of the brain affecting control of the ocular nerves.

 - Pain in the eye

-- Change in the colour of the eye, redness or cloudiness
+- Change in the color of the eye, redness, or cloudiness

 - Change to the position of the eye in the socket

 - Drooping eyelid

 - Head tilting